Klein-Shen/cse15l-lab-reports/lab1.md

 A path to a directory as an argument for `ls` means list the files or folders in the new path without changing the working directory.

 > error:
 `cat` want to get the content, but there is no content in the path since the path point a folder.
+So we need to point to a file, then `cat` will work.

 ![image](https://github.com/Klein-Shen/cse15l-lab-reports/assets/165833763/3ecb058d-7382-4c4f-b117-2809bb66748d)